meysubb/meysubb.github.io/_posts/2017-08-21-Data-Viz-Portfolio.md

 comments: false
 ---

-Just wanted to share some data visualizations, I've created over the course of time.
-Plus, I need a central location to look at them all, digging through files on my computer can get confusion.
+Just wanted to share some data visualizations, I've created.
+Digging through the files on my computer can get confusing.

 ## Cars Viz